Committee

-A committee or commission is a body of one or more persons subordinate to a deliberative assembly.
-A committee is not itself considered to be a form of assembly.
-Usually, the assembly sends matters into a committee as a way to explore them more fully than would be possible if the assembly itself were considering them.
-Committees may have different functions and their types of work differ depending on the type of the organization and its needs.
+A committee or commission is a body of one or more persons subordinate to a deliberative assembly or other form of organization.
+A committee may not itself be considered to be a form of assembly or a decision-making body.
+Usually, an assembly or organization sends matters to a committee as a way to explore them more fully than would be possible if the whole assembly or organization were considering them.
+Committees may have different functions and their types of work differ depending on the type of organization and its needs.

 A member of a legislature may be delegated a committee assignment, which gives them the right to serve on a certain committee.

 Purpose

-A deliberative assembly may form a committee (or "commission") consisting of one or more persons to assist with the work of the assembly.
+A deliberative assembly or other organization may form a committee (or "commission") consisting of one or more persons to assist with the work of the assembly.
 For larger organizations, much work is done in committees.
-Committees can be a way to formally draw together people of relevant expertise from different parts of an organization who otherwise would not have a good way to share information and coordinate actions.
+They can be a way to formally draw together people of relevant expertise from different parts of an organization who otherwise would not have a good way to share information and coordinate actions.
 They may have the advantage of widening viewpoints and sharing out responsibilities.
 They can also be appointed with experts to recommend actions in matters that require specialized knowledge or technical judgment.